-Remove pulseaudio if it is installed.
+My recommendation is to remove pulseaudio if it is installed.

 Note: This applies only to the Raspberry Pi, and probably other similar ARM-based systems.
 Pulseaudio is fine on desktop/laptop computers with x86 processors.

 '''

 sudo apt-get remove --purge pulseaudio

 sudo apt-get autoremove

 rm -rf /home/pi/.pulse

 '''